woocommerce/woocommerce/to-test.md

 - The ability to change the “Thanks” wording in emails from the email settings.
 - Added new Coupon code generator functionality to the coupons page.
+- If variations are missing prices, show a notice in the product data panel.
+- Show the quantity refunded on customer facing order screens.
+- CSV product import now allows true/false values for the published field, as well as the original 0 (private), -1 (draft), 1 (publish) values.

 To test, you'd want to make sure you can edit the text that appears below the main email content.
 To do that, navigate to `WooCommerce > Settings > Emails` and edit the `Additional content` field of the emails.
 The `Thanks` wording appears in the following emails by default: